dylan-chong/a-team-engr101-avc/README.md

     - Hardware (Designing shape of robot and 3D printing, working with others in their hardware-related jobs)
 - Andrew McGhie (mgoo)
     - Networking (Communicating with starting gate)
     - Module Planning (Planning how the different modules will fit together)
+    - Code Integration (Merging all of our code together)
 - Benjamin Percy (Radroaches)
     - Tracking (Making robot react to processed information from sensors)
     - Sensors (Making use of camera sensor information)